What are you looking for?

 The 1947 Handover

-The 10th September marks the anniversary when, in a grand ceremony, Cardiff Castle was given as a gift to the city and people.
+The 10th September 2022 marks the 75th anniversary of when, in a grand ceremony, Cardiff Castle was given as a gift to the city and people.

 By 1938, the remaining Bute estates in the county, excluding the Castle itself, had been sold for the (then) enormous sum of £3 million, bringing centuries of ownership by the Lords of Cardiff Castle to an end.
 On the death of the 4th Marquess in 1947, the Bute family were faced with considerable death duties and the 5th Marquess decided that the Castle with its surrounding parkland, as well as Sophia Gardens were to be given as a gift to Cardiff and her people.